OfficialHisha/Tower-Unite-Piano-Bot/README.md

 # Tower Unite Piano Bot
+Please note that this version is very old and no longer supported.
+However, the latest stable version can be found on master branch and the latest experimental can be found on the experimental branch.

 This program will play the pasted song in Tower United.

 You are free to download, modify and redistribute modified versions of the software under the GNU General Public License V3.